Valkea/OC_AI_06/README.md

 >>> streamlit run 03_Streamlit.py
 ```

+> ⚠️ Unfortunately, to run the streamlit app with all feateres, we need the models and as they are quite heavy they aren't pushed to GitHub.
+So in order to run this app, you first need to run both notebook to export the models (they will automatically export), and convert the VGG16 produced model to a TF-lite model.
+> ```bash
+> >>> cd models
+> >>> python model_convert_to_TFLite.py vgg16_clf1.h5 vgg16_clf1.epochXX-categorical_accuracyX.XX.hdf5 # replace XX with the best produced model values
+> >>> mv vgg16_clf1.tflite vgg_15_clf.tflite
+> >>> cd ..
+> ```
+> Without the models, the streamlit app will still work, but some sections might not work correctly.

 3. finally, one can *collect new reviews* using the following script:
 ```bash
 >>> python 02_API_Scrapping.py # this will gather "200" new reviews from "France" and save them to "data/api_export.csv"